What is a safe deposit locker and how to operate a locker?

 Who can hire a safe deposit locker?

-Locker facility is a value added service provided by banks to their customers.
-The locker facility can be availed by individuals either singly or jointly, partnership firms, Limited companies, Clubs, associations, trusts, societies etc.
+Locker facility is a value-added service provided by banks to their customers.
+The locker facility can be availed by individuals either singly or jointly, partnership firms, Limited companies, Clubs, associations, trusts, societies, etc.

 How to operate a safe deposit locker?

-Whenever you wish to operate the locker hired by you, you will need to sign with date and time on a register maintained by the bank to get access to the Safe Deposit locker.
+Whenever you wish to operate the locker hired by you, you will need to sign with the date and time on a register maintained by the bank to get access to the Safe Deposit locker.
 The officer in charge of SDL will take you to the locker room.
 With the bank’s master Key and your key, open your Safe Deposit Box slot.
 Once the locker slot is opened the officer will leave the place and you can remove or add items to the box and close the locker slot with your key.

 What is the relation between the bank and locker hirer?